tupol/spark-catalyst-study/docs/catalyst-transport.md

 In Apache Spark many machine learning models already have a PMML implementation, but not all of them.
 This of course might change over time, but there are no guarantees.

-On the other hand, the Catalyst logical plan maps quite nicely to PFA, with the exception of library functions (`ScalaUDF`s), which can not be passed through PFA.
+On the other hand, the Catalyst logical plans conceptually map quite nicely to PFA, with the exception of library functions (`ScalaUDF`s), which can not be passed through PFA.

 However, though there is some support for PMML export in Spark ML, there is no PFA support yet.